 TU's non-discrimination statement must appear on all publications, except publications related to employment.

 Towson University’s policies, programs and activities comply with federal and state laws and regulations prohibiting discrimination on the basis of race, color, religion, age, national origin, sex, disability, sexual orientation, and gender identity or expression and veteran status.

 A referral point for disability related information, services and resources; provides consultation on policy reviews and facilities planning; conducts workshops and trainings on disability related topics; serves as a clearing house for disability related complaints; and develops disability related initiatives.

-Towson University performances, sporting events and other campus activities must have the following statement affixed to the end of the above non-discrimination statement in accordance with the Americans with Disabilities Act:
+TU performances, sporting events and other campus activities must have the following statement affixed to the end of the above non-discrimination statement in accordance with the ADA: